-To create the tantalizing taste of Brazilian Chicken Stroganoff, several key ingredients come together to form a harmonious medley of flavors.
+To create the tantalizing taste of Brazilian Chicken Stroganoff, several key ingredients come together to form a harmonious medley of flavours.
 Let’s explore some of the stars of this culinary dance:

 Chicken: Tender boneless chicken breasts are the foundation of this dish.
-They provide a juicy and succulent base for the flavors to develop.
+They provide a juicy and succulent base for the flavours to develop.

 Tomato Passata: the tomato paste adds a rich, tangy flavour to the sauce, creating a vibrant and robust backdrop for the chicken.